87 Open-Ended Sales Questions Every Digital Agency Should Ask in Every Buying Cycle

 - If you were in my position, what would be your next few steps?

 The idea behind these questions is to get your prospects to think about your solution and how it can improve their lives.
-By getting them to imagine this “new reality”, you reduce their resistance to the sale.

 - How will this look different 3 years from now if you could solve this problem?